 If possible, give them a tour of the headquarters or an important facility.
 It’s impactful to connect new board members with staff members at the organization they’re serving.

 Send out a press release to publications that might be interested in sharing the news about your new board member.
 Hold a reception for the new member, too.
 This offers an opportunity to get to know fellow directors on a personal basis, and it’s also a good time for them to connect with c-suite leaders.

 Both of these actions show the new member that they are highly valued and create quicker buy-in.

 This doesn’t have to be a mentorship in the traditional sense.
-Think of it more as someone who the new board member can call on if they have questions or require more detailed background information.
+Instead, the mentor can be a resource to be called on if a new member has questions.
 This helps the new member feel less like the “new kid on the block” and also helps them acclimate to the culture faster.

 It’s never a bad time to reacquaint board members with the importance of good governance.
 Consider assigning some reading material or paying for the individual to take a short governance course.
 This may seem like overkill to some, especially if the individual is an experienced director.